worashf/taskify-frontend/README.md

 # taskify-frontend

 > Task management application Built by ReactJS, Redux Toolkit.
-User can create kanban board for project, add tasks for project, update tasks state and Assign person.
+Users can create a kanban board for the project, add tasks for the project, update the tasks state and Assign a person.

 ## Built With